csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?

- For *Joshua*, our website could help him find a investor so he could work on his project with financial support.

- For *Thomas*, our website have the section about legal support and common questions for startup businesses.
-Thomas might be able to find the answer he want in the FAQ section, if not, he could still consult with an agency or lawyer suggested by us.

- For *Noha*, Noha need guidance to get a certification of informal education and she also need to apply for government grants.
-She might not how it works but she could find all these information through our website.

  * Explain the benefits of your product explicitly & clearly.
     * Save users time:
     Instead of searching up on google, and go through pages of all different kinds of unrelated and disturbing information, user can follow the bot's questions to locate their questions and find *organized* and *analyzed* information provided by our partner that best fit to their situation and concern.
 For people in rural area, our app provide accessibility such that they do not need to call or travel to where our partner is located to ask for help.